Sato-Sugar/rchenmat94/_pages/about.md

 Hi!
 I'm an assistant professor at the [School of Mathematical Sciences](https://www.math.zju.edu.cn), Zhejiang University.
 Previously, I was a postdoctoral researcher at the [Institute for Advanced Study in Mathematics](http://www.iasm.zju.edu.cn), Zhejiang University.
-I obtained my PhD in 2021 at the [National University of Singapore](https://www.math.nus.edu.sg) under the supervision of Prof. Wee Teck Gan.
+I obtained my Ph.D. in 2021 at the [National University of Singapore](https://www.math.nus.edu.sg) under the supervision of Prof. Wee Teck Gan.

 Research interests
 ======